Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

 In C++, memory allocation through new does not fail (unlike C where `malloc()` can return a Null on failure).
 In C++, a failure to allocate memory via the standard new generates a `std::bad_alloc` exception.
 Additionally, if we throw an exception out of a constructor, the destructor will never be called (the destructor is only called on fully formed objects when the instance's lifespan ends).

-So if an exception is thrown during construction (and thus the destructor will not be called), we must assume responsibility for ensuring that the pointer is deleted before the exception escapes the constructor.
-Otherwise, there will be a resultant leak of the data pointer.
+So, if an exception is thrown during construction (and thus the destructor will not be called), we must assume responsibility for ensuring that the pointer is deleted before the exception escapes the constructor.
+Otherwise, the data pointer will be leaked.

 #### Constructor takes responsibility for pointer
 ```c